 - Add ½ cup sugar, and blend again for another 30-45 seconds (if using a Blendtec, 10 seconds is fine).

-- Add nutmeg, brandy, spiced rum, milk, and heavy whipping cream until combined (30 seconds with a blentec, at 40 seconds so the eggs do not start to cook).
+- Add nutmeg, brandy, spiced rum, milk, and heavy whipping cream until combined (30 seconds with a Blendtec, so the eggs do not start to cook).

 - Chill thoroughly.

 - Stir before serving.

-- Pour into glass or mug, top with nutmeg.
+- Pour chilled eggnog into a glass or mug, and top with nutmeg.

 - Refrigerated eggnog when not in use.